 - Pardon and release 4,410 prisoners (on March 25)

 In addition, early on, eight of the country’s nine regions imposed their own travel bans and lockdowns.
 Coronavirus messages have even replaced the ringing sound on phones before someone answers.

-Nonetheless, the virus has spread throughout much of the country (see red areas on map as of March 30).
+Nonetheless, the virus has spread throughout much of the country.
 Of those tested, 23 have been positive and 1 has died.

 Perhaps the measures that the government has taken will stop at least some of that from happening.
 However, prevention measures are very much more difficult in Africa than in the USA:

 - How do you do social distancing when 5 or 6 people live together in a room in crowded slums?

 - How do you enforce stay-at-home orders when day laborers who don’t go to work don’t feed their children the next day?

 - How do you mandate handwashing for people who have no water, let alone running water?